Lidar traffic enforcement: History

-Jeremy Dunn (Laser Technology Inc.) developed a police lidar device in 1989, and in 2004 10% of U.S. sales of traffic enforcement devices were lidar rising to 30% in 2006, given the advantages of lidar it appears likely that the majority of current sales are lidar, although sophisticated radar units are still being sold.
+Jeremy Dunn (Laser Technology Inc.) developed a police lidar device in 1989, and in 2004 10% of U.S. sales of traffic enforcement devices were lidar rising to 30% in 2006, with sophisticated radar units still being sold.

 Current units combine five operations; speed detection; operator viewing, even under adverse conditions; imaging synchronised with speed detection; acquisition of court ready evidence; downloading of evidence to an external device.
 They can operate in automatic mode either attended or unattended.

 Advantages of lidar over radar

 Radar has wide signal beam divergence, so that an individual vehicle cannot be targeted, requiring significant operator skill, training and certification in order to visually estimate speed so as to locate an offender in a traffic stream, and offenders may use the defence that some other vehicle was offending.
 Radar will register the speed of any object in its field, for example a tree swaying or an airplane passing overhead.

-Lidar has a narrow beam, and easily targets an individual vehicle, thereby eliminating the need for visual estimation, and some models can record an image of the license plate at the same instant as recording the speed violation.
-Speed estimation takes less than half a second, which, together with the narrow, targeted beam, results in offending vehicles having little warning even when using an evasion device.
-Lidar can measure the distance between vehicles to detect 'too close' (tailgating) infringements.
+Most lidar devices have a narrow beam, and easily target individual vehicles, thereby eliminating the need for visual estimation.
+Some models can record an image of the license plate at the same instant as recording the speed violation along with information such as location and time.
+Speed estimation often takes a third of a second, which, together with the narrow, targeted beam, results in offending vehicles having little warning even when using an evasion device.
+Certain lidar devices can measure the distance between vehicles to detect 'too close' (tailgating) infringements.
 The speed of a vehicle occluded by (hidden behind) another vehicle cannot be measured.
 This occlusion issue does not apply to fixed speed enforcement devices that can be mounted on poles or gantries up to 5–6 m high using radar as detection method.
-Fixed and handheld lidar systems are reliable up to heights of roughly 2 m.
-For fixed lidar speed enforcement this means that such systems are more susceptible to soiling and vandalism.